EmirhanServeren/NFT-CollaBot/README.md

 ## MILESTONES

 There are many achievements of NFT CollaBot.
 To accomplish, it is inevitable to approach with an agile strategy.
-I have spotted milestones as:
+I have spotted milestones to complete objectives step by step.
+Objectives as:

 >Completed
 * Understanding objkt.com API *-Glosarry on Readme File*